-3. Discussion Thus, we have shown that it is possible to generate an axisymmetric magnetic field from axisymmetric convection.
+3. Discussion We have shown that it is possible to generate an axisymmetric magnetic field from axisymmetric convection.
 Moreover, magnetic field generation occurs by simple poloidal convection.
 However, the above does not fully explain the stable generation of the magnetic field.
-Here, The process and concerns of the stability of the magnetic field are discussed.
+Here, the process and concerns for the stability of the magnetic field are discussed.

-Due to the power generation according to these added terms, the right side of Eq.
+Due to the power generation attributable to these added terms, the right side of Eq.
 (3) rises once (that is, the left side rises).
-Then, as the current rises, the attenuation term increases.
+Then, as the current increases, the attenuation term increases.
 As a result, the induction and attenuation terms cancel each other, and the right side is asymptotic to zero.
-In the end, Eq.
-(3) holds even if the left side is zero.
-Therefore, if we discuss only mathematical formulas, the meaning of Cowling's theorem will be reversed.
-However, the above does not take into account convection.
-The behavior of convection is important for discussing the stability of the magnetic field, but it is beyond the scope of this paper.
-Therefore, it is not known whether the behavior of convection further contributes to or interferes with the stability of the magnetic field.
+In the end, even if the left side is zero, the magnetic field and attenuation are maintained at a certain strength, and Eq.
+(3) is established.
+Therefore, if we discuss only the above formula, the meaning of Cowling's theorem will be reversed.
+However, Eq.
+(4) does not fully represent convection, and it is difficult to do so.
+The behavior of convection is important for discussing the stability of the magnetic field, but this is beyond the scope of this paper.
+Therefore, it is not known whether convection further contributes to or interferes with the stability of the magnetic field.

-In the above, we compared Cowling's theorem as an example; however, there are other anti-dynamo theorems, such as [5].
-Verification of these issues is also necessary, but it is beyond the scope of this paper.
+In the above, we compare Cowling's theorem as an example; however, there are other anti-dynamo theorems, such as [5].
+Verification of these issues is also necessary, but this is beyond the scope of this paper.
 A theory that stably generates axisymmetric magnetic fields with simple convection may change the research conditions in related fields and lead to new research results.

 4. Conclusion This paper argues for a theory that stably generates axisymmetric magnetic fields with simple convection.
-We believe that this will provide a great clue to related research.
-However, there are limitations to its application, such as the fact that it does not include calculations of convection behavior.
-However, at the very least, we were able to demonstrate the possibility of growing axisymmetric magnetic fields with a novel concept, so we believe that there are some useful situations.
+We believe that this will provide clues for related research.
+However, there are limitations to its application; for example, it does not include calculations of convection behavior.
+However, at the very least, we are able to demonstrate the possibility of growing axisymmetric magnetic fields with a novel concept, so we believe that there are some useful situations.
 For example, there may be cases where the purpose is to grow a magnetic field.
-We think that it is possible to create arbitrary convection to some extent in an artificial plasma experimental facility rather than in the natural world, so the results of this research may be useful when aiming to strengthen the magnetic field.
-In this way, this paper is in the field of so-called magnetohydrodynamics, and we expect that it will be useful not only for astronomical bodies but also for research in plasma furnaces and sodium experimental facilities.
+We believe that it is possible to create arbitrary convection to some extent in an artificial plasma experimental facility rather than in the natural world, so the results of this research may be useful when aiming to strengthen magnetic fields.
+In this way, this paper has potential application in so-called magnetohydrodynamics, and we expect that it will be useful not only for astronomical bodies but also for research in plasma furnaces and sodium experimental facilities.

-In any case, we believe that the results of this paper will be of great help in further elucidating the mechanism of the formation of magnetic fields.
+In any case, we believe that the results of this paper will be of great help in further elucidating the mechanism of magnetic field formation.